rvinokurov/redis-distributed-messaging/README.md

 * redis - redis connection parameters
 * MessageGenerator
   * sendInterval - interval to send stub messages
   * deliveryTimeoutTime - Time to wait for delivery message response from node.
-On timeout node marked as dead and deletes from node list
+On timeout node marked as dead and removes from node list
   * sendNextMessageOnDelivery - if true, next message sends when delivery response recieved on timeout.
 Otherwise each next message sends on fixed interval `sendInterval`
 * NodeManager
   * pingInterval - fixed interval to send `ping` to closest next node.
 Each node ping next node clockwise